IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 - E. Perez, F. Strub, H. Vries, V. Dumoulin, A. Courville **FiLM: Visual Reasoning with a General Conditioning Layer.** arXiv preprint arXiv:1709.07871.
 Under submission at Association for the Advancement of Artificial Intelligence 2018 (AAAI 2018)

 ### 2017
-- Pablo Azagra, Florian Golemo, Yoan Mollard, Ana Cristina Murillo and Javier Civera, **A Multimodal Dataset for Object Model Learning from Natural Human-Robot Interaction**, submitted to IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2017.
+- Pablo Azagra, Florian Golemo, Yoan Mollard, Ana Cristina Murillo and Javier Civera, **A Multimodal Dataset for Object Model Learning from Natural Human-Robot Interaction**, accepted at the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2017.

 - Julien Pérolat, Florian Strub, Bilal Piot, Olivier Pietquin, **Learning Nash Equilibrium for General-Sum Markov Games from Batch Data**. arXiv preprint arXiv:1606.08718, Accepted at the International Conference on Artificial Intelligence and Statistics 2017 (AIStat 2017)